Everything you need to know about ways to consume cannabis extracts like oil, shatter, budder, sap, and isolate.

 Marijuana extracts can also be made by hot pressing fresh or dry marijuana buds, allowing the flower’s oil to squeeze out.
 When created this way, extracts are called rosin.

 It is possible to buy pressed rosin commercially, but home rosin pressing kits have made rosin a common DIY cannabis extract.
-However, all that is needed to make rosin is heat and pressure, so it can be crafted with little more than parchment paper and a flat iron.
+All that is needed to make rosin is heat and pressure, so it can even be crafted with no more than parchment paper and a flat iron.

 Once extracted, cannabis oil can be processed into a number of different forms, like shatter, budder, wax, vape liquid, sap, and more.
 It can even be filtered down to isolate the cannabinoids, creating incredibly pure THC or CBD crystals.

-Because of the various forms they can take, cannabis extracts are versatile enough to be used in ways like vaping, dabbing, making edibles, and boosting the potency of cannabis flower.
+Because of the various forms they can take, cannabis extracts are versatile enough to be used in ways like vaping, dabbing, making edibles, and boosting the potency of cannabis flower in joints or pipes.

-Vaping cannabis extracts works by heating the extract to its vaporization point, releasing cannabinoid loaded vapor that you can inhale, rapidly absorbing the cannabinoids through the lungs and into the bloodstream.
+Vaping cannabis extracts works by heating the extract to its vaporization point, releasing cannabinoid loaded vapor that you can inhale.
+Cannabinoids and other active compounds are rapidly absorbed through the lungs and into the bloodstream.

 The most common vaporizers for cannabis extracts are vape pens.
 These highly portable vaporizers combine rechargeable batteries with a heating element and mouthpiece for a discreet, easy to use way to enjoy cannabis extracts.